newcastle-jr-botball/conditionals/README.md

 forward or backward.
 The robot will start behind the start line on Mat A. Read through the code and try to predict which blocks will be executed and which will be ignored.
-Then, determine if the robot will end up back in the starting box, or somewhere past the starting line on the game board.
+Then, determine if the robot will end up back in the starting box, or somewhere past the starting line on the game board. _If you don't have the Jr. Botball game boards, you can just put the robot down in front of a line and see if the robot ends up back on the same side of the line that it started._

 After running the program, take a look at the console on the robot.
 You'll see which blocks were actually executed by reading the output on the console.